KevinKra/AWS_resources/courses/networking.md

 > Use to connect EC2 instances in private subnets to connect to the internet or other AWS services, _but_ prevents the internet from initiating connections with instances within the private subnet.

-- Private Subnet database instance may need internet access or the ability to connect to other AWS services.
+- A private subnet database instance may need internet access or the ability to connect to other AWS services.
 - Forwards traffic from your private subnet to the internet or AWS services and returns the response back to the instances.
-- When traffic goes to the internet the source IP address of your instance is replaced by the NAT device address and when the traffic comes back, the NAT device translates the address to your instance's private ID address.
+- When traffic goes to the internet the source IP address of your instance is replaced by the NAT device address and when the traffic comes back, the NAT device translates the address to your instance's private IP address.
 - **NAT devices have to be in a public subnet so they get internet connectivity.**

 #### NAT Gateway vs NAT instance